frasermolyneux/bicep-modules/README.md

 ### Versioning

 Each module within the solution has a metadata `.json` file that is within the `metadata` folder.
-Currently this contains a JSON payload that simply has a version property - there is the future potential to add additional metadata here such as tagging, author and description.
+Currently this contains a JSON payload that simply has a version object containing `major`, `minor` and `revision` properties - there is the future potential to add additional metadata here such as tagging, author and description.
 For each module file there *must* be a metadata file and for a new version to be pushed the metadata file must be updated.

-If the build is running from any branch other than `main` then a *-preview* suffix is added to the tag.
+If the build is running from any branch other than `main` then a *-preview* suffix is added to the tag and the `.x` and `latest` tags will not be pushed.

+As such, for a new version to be pushed the metadata file is required to be updated.
+There is no automation at present as it is not warranted.

 ---